devonfw-tutorials/katacoda-scenarios-dev/108_Initiated-tutorial-for-devon4ng-architecture_devon4ng-architecture/intro.md

 This tutorial aims to explain concepts and principles of devon4ng architecture by refering an Angular application template.
 Below are the steps we will go through to understand it clearly.

-* Clone devon4ng-application-template repository
-* Understand devon4ng application structure
-* Understand Key and architectural principles followed by devon4j
+* Understand Angular architectural terminology (components and modules)
+* Different layers of an Angular application
-* Understand devon4j application architecture
+* Clone and understand devon4ng application structure

-By end of this tutorial you will have detailed understanding of principles followed by devon4j application as well as its structure and architecture.
+By end of this tutorial you will have detailed understanding of principles followed by devon4ng application as well as its structure and architecture.